 Just like acting, we then look at the “How”.
 How do we achieve the objective?
 This is done with strategy.
 Maybe we start with an incentive trip – there’s no better way to build relationships.
 But maybe, unlike our competitors, we don’t keep doing a trip every year.
 By using a rewards platform, we engage our customers on a day-to-day basis.
 We keep it responsive and dynamic, offering business solutions, training opportunities, and support, all paid for by points earned by doing business with us.

 The other key to maintaining an engaging program is the ability to listen.
 You may think as you sit in a darkened theatre watching a play, that watching (and listening) to the actors perform is what you do.
 In reality, the actors are listening to YOU as much as you are to them.
 Every audience is different.
 They react in different ways and project different energy.
-Performing Shakespeare to a school audience is very different to a mid-week matinee!
-If the actors aren’t listening and making constant adjustments, the show becomes stale and the audience disconnects.

 Maintaining an engaging incentive or rewards program demands the same of us.
 We have to listen, research, ask questions, analyse the data and make the right adjustments to ensure our audience stays connected and delivers the behaviour change clients look for.